 - Day Tours

-The Spring Festival is usually in February.
+The Spring Festival is on the 1st day of the 1st lunar month (it generally falls in late January or February).
 It is the greatest and longest holiday festival in Hong Kong.
-It is a 3-day holiday generally.
+It is generally a 3-day holiday.

 During the festival, you can see the Chinese New Year Parade in the streets of Tsim Sha Tsui, temple fairs, and displays of lanterns in parks.

 You can also enjoy an impressive fireworks show over Victoria Harbor, and visit a flower market on which you can buy gifts, holiday food, and tourist souvenirs and experience a local custom firsthand.